rcarragh/c212/paper/paper.md

 mod.BB.interim <- c212.BB.interim(c212.trial.interval.data1)
 ```

-# Software Details and Availibility
+# Software Details and Availability

 The `c212` package was initially released to CRAN in 2017 and has been through a number of release cycles.
 Before each release a full set of unit and functional tests are performed on the package development system, including memory checks with